MBTA nomenclature: Subway

 The Red Line has two branches, in the south, called by their terminals – Ashmont and Braintree.
-Additionally, the Ashmont–Mattapan High Speed Line, a streetcar line to Mattapan, is also colored red.
+Additionally, the Mattapan Line, a streetcar line to Mattapan, is also colored red.
 Some trains use the letters A, B, and C for Ashmont, Braintree and Alewife (the north terminal) respectively.

 The Green Line is a streetcar/light rail system with four branches to the west, labeled "B" to "E" from north to south.
 The trains operate underground in the downtown area; outside of downtown, all but the "D" branch run along city streets, with frequent grade crossings at intersections.
 Rollsigns and newer electronic signs use the following labels: